-Throughout the tour we will be staying in simple, but comfortable, tourist hotels with private facilities.
+Throughout the tour we will be staying in simple, but comfortable, tourist hotels with private facilities (although hot water can be temperamental at times!).
 All food and accommodation are included in the price of this holiday.

 Extra expenses

 The cost of the holiday does not include drinks, tips, Chinese entry visa, locally paid airport taxes and all items of a personal nature.